 - Mandatory Inclusions (§ 706.02): All deeds made in Wisconsin must identify both the Grantor and Grantee, the land, and the interest conveyed.

-Formatting requirements (§ 59.43(2m)): State law makes it known that specific formatting requirements must be attended to in order for the Deed to be recorded.
+- Formatting (§ 59.43(2m)): State law makes it known that specific formatting requirements must be attended to in order for the Deed to be recorded.

-Homesteads (§ 706.02): Except for conveyances between spouses, the Deed must be “signed, or joined in by separate conveyance, by or on behalf of each spouse” if it alienates any interest of a married person in a homestead.
+- Homesteads (§ 706.02): Except for conveyances directly between spouses, the form must be signed by or on behalf of the spouse if it alienates any interest of a married person in a homestead.
 A homestead in Wisconsin is defined by § 706.01 (7) as, “the dwelling, and so much of the land surrounding it as is reasonably necessary for use of the dwelling as a home, but not less than one-fourth acre, if available, and not exceeding 40 acres.”

-Name of document drafter (§ 59.43(5)): The name of the individual drafting the document must be stated on the form.
-Specifically, their name should be provided in a statement of following form: “This instrument was drafted by …. (name)”
+- Document Drafter (§ 59.43(5)): The name of the individual drafting the document must be stated on the form.
+Their name should be written in the following statement: “This instrument was drafted by …. (name)”

-Parcel identification number (§ 59.43(5)): The document may need to include the parcel identification number.
+- Parcel ID # (§ 59.43(5)): The document may need to include the parcel identification number.
 Whether it should be included or not will depend on the size of the population of the county where the property is located, as well as each county’s own requirements regarding this matter.
-Further information can be found in § 59.43(5).
+Further information can be found in section 59.43(5).

-How to file a Quit Claim Deed in Wisconsin (§ 59.43): All Deeds, including Quit Claim Deeds, must be filed at the Registry of Deeds in the county where the property is based.
+The deed, along with Form eRETR, must be filed at the Registry of Deeds in the same county in which the home or land is located.
 The Registry of Deeds’ fees stated in § 59.43(2) must be paid for the recording to take place.